The Easiest Way to Build Links: Don’t Ignore Your 404s

 404 –Not Found is an error message that many Internet users have most likely come across at least once during their Internet browsing history.
+Most likely this has come in the form of a 404 error page.

 But what exactly does it mean?